Artur Pawlowski

-Artur Pawlowski (born March 28, 1973) is a Polish-Canadian Protestant street preacher and political activist.
+Artur Pawlowski (born March 28, 1973) is a Polish-Canadian evangelical street preacher and political activist.
 He is pastor of the Cave of Adullam congregation in Calgary and previously led the Kings Glory Fellowship (KGF).
 Pawlowski is also founder and pastor of Street Church Ministries (SCM), a group no longer recognized as a religious or charitable organization by the Canadian government.
-In September 2022, he became the leader of the Independence Party of Alberta.

 Early life and emigration

 Pawlowski was born on March 28, 1973, in Kożuchów, Poland.
 By 1990, he was living in Greece with his family.
 He emigrated to Canada in 1995 and became a Canadian citizen on February 2, 2004.

 Career

-Pawlowski is a protestant street preacher the founder and pastor of Street Church Ministries and a pastor of Kings Glory Fellowship.
-In January 2010, the Canada Revenue Agency revoked the charitable status of Pawlowski's Kings Glory Fellowship, citing a lack of financial tarnsparency and deeming the organization to be political in nature and the church's stance on abortion, homosexuality, divorce, and other moral issues.
+Pawlowski is a Protestant street preacher, founder and pastor of Street Church Ministries, and a pastor of Kings Glory Fellowship.
+In January 2010, the Canada Revenue Agency revoked the charitable status of Pawlowski's Kings Glory Fellowship, citing a lack of financial transparency and deeming the organization to be exceeding the CRA's cutoff for how much time charitable organizations can devote to “non-partisan political activities".
 Lack of clarity on how the organization spent its money was also cited as a reason for its charitable status being revoked.
-By 2021, Pawlowski was pastor of The Cave of Adullam congregation in Calgary as well as Street Church Ministries.
+By 2021, Pawlowski was pastor of The Cave of Adullam congregation in Calgary and of the Street Church Ministries.

-Pawlowski was initially accused of several City of Calgary bylaw infractions which were struck down in December 2019 by the provincial court.
+Pawlowski was accused of several City of Calgary bylaw infractions which were struck down in December 2019 by the provincial court.

-In 2012, for his support of Israel, he received the Honorary Chaplain Position for the Province of Alberta from the Magen David Adom. for the Province of Alberta from the Christian Friends of Canadian Magen David Adom (CFMDA).
+In 2012, for his support of Israel, he received the Honorary Chaplain Position for the Province of Alberta from the Christian Friends of Canadian Magen David Adom (CFMDA).
 In 2011 Bishop Dr. Gerry Kibarabara, the secretary general of United Christian Churches of Kenya's Supreme Council, presented Pawlowski with honorary ordination for his humanitarian work in Africa.
-He is the first ever to hold such a position for the province of Alberta.
+He is the first to hold such a position for the province of Alberta.
 On April 28, 2012, the Progressive Group for Independent Business (PGIB), a membership-funded conservative business group in Canada, awarded Pawlowski the 'Free Speech Award'.

 As of October 2013, Pawlowski continued to hold "prayer meetings inside the Calgary City Hall's main atrium despite eight years of legal issues including "several court cases, hundreds of bylaw tickets and trespassing notices.".

 In 2014, Pawlowski was fined for his attempt to participate in the 2012 Calgary Stampede parade with his followers without official permission.

-In 2015, Pawlowski appeared at a press conference with a member of his congregation along with a Calgary Transit bus driver who had been fired for refusing to drive Calgary's Pride-themed rainbow bus.
+In 2015, Pawlowski appeared at a press conference with a member of his congregation along with a Calgary Transit bus driver who had been fired for refusing to drive Calgary's pride-themed rainbow bus.
 The bus driver said he was fired for being Christian.

 In September 2022, Pawlowski became the leader of the Independence Party of Alberta.
+He was removed as leader six months later.

+In early 2023, he formed a new political party, the Solidarity Movement of Alberta.
+On May 8, it became a registered party with Elections Alberta.